 Turn on the in vivo live animal imaging device and setup the program as follows.

 Open the image software (see Table of Materials) and login.
-Click the Initialize button and wait for the machine to initialize and for the software to indicate that the camera has reached the appropriate temperature.
+Click the Initialize button and wait for the machine to initialize.
 Change the Field of View to D.

 NOTE: Field of View C can be used for a closer view to image the full mouse body; however, this limits the number of mice that can be imaged at once.